Infinite-Coder-001/Hotlist-API/README.md

 ## Credits
 Please give link to this repository (or ideally to this project: https://www.khanacademy.org/computer-programming/hotlist-api/5234045946740736), when you're using it.
 The link can be in included code or on the webpage, that you make.

+Otherwise, thanks to @**Reginald-Gillespie** for big help on this project.
+He optimized this program, so it's 20 times faster now!

 ## Questions
 If you have any questions about this project, fell free to ask in Discussion section.
 You can also check my second documentation with examples here: https://www.khanacademy.org/computer-programming/hotlist-api/5234045946740736